511 Questions and Answers

 How can I obtain information on the condition of the road network, such as winter road conditions, in neighbouring States or provinces?

 There is a Neighbouring Road Networks section on the web component of Québec 511.
-This gives you access to links to the 511 services of the States and provinces bordering on Québec.
-However, for the time being, this service is not available through the telephone component of Québec 511.
-Partnerships with neighbouring provinces or States are currently under study.
+This gives you access to links to the 511 services of Québec’s neighbour States and provinces.

 * Web syndication format based on XML language, allowing web page content to be indexed automatically and made available to Web users instantaneously.